-(Add Definition) Studio, Microblading: A building or portion of a building used for applying a beauty technique to deposit pigment into the superficial layers of skin.
+2. (Add Definition) Studio, Microblading: A building or portion of a building used for applying a beauty technique to deposit pigment into the superficial layers of skin.
 The process uses a super-fine pen which contains a bundle of needles to apply the pigment.
 The process has a typical lifespan between one to three years after initial touch-ups are completed.

-Under Microblading the allowable use table, Section 28-81(b) is recommended to be amended to add "Microblading Studio" as a S.U.P., Specific Use Permit allowance within the Central Business District (CBD), Light Industrial (LI), C-MU, Commercial- Mixed Use(C-MU), Commercial- General (C-G), and Commercial- Office/Retail (C-OR) Zoning Districts.
+Under Microblading the allowable use table, Section 28-81(b) is recommended to be amended to add "Microblading Studio" as an S.U.P., Specific Use Permit allowance within the Central Business District (CBD), Light Industrial (LI), C-MU, Commercial- Mixed Use(C-MU), Commercial- General (C-G), and Commercial- Office/Retail (C-OR) Zoning Districts (see Attachment 1, Use Table markup).